samrosean/Random-Weakly-Connected-DAG-Python/README.md

 --- ---

-The algorithm then consists of 3 steps.
+The algorithm consists of 3 steps.

 1. Create a random spanning tree of a complete graph of n vertices using a random walk.